-The Division of Organic Chemistry consists of two chairs: Organic and Organometallic Chemistry and Synthetic & Bio-organic Chemistry.
+The Division of Organic Chemistry consists of two chairs: Synthetic & Bio-organic Chemistry, and Organic and Peptide Chemistry.

 Synthetic & Bio-organic Chemistry